zackelia/codebreaker-2019/Task 6/README.md

 For this task, we need to find a vulnerability that will allow us to decrypt any future message sent/received using TerrorTime.

 This task takes advantage of the same vulnerability as task 6a - we are able to manipulate the vCard for any user.
 Instead of removing public keys from a vCard, we are adding a new public key that we control to everyone's vCard.
-This works since the vCards support mulitple public keys.
+This works since the vCards support multiple public keys.
 First we will generate a new key pair:

 ```
 $ openssl genrsa -des3 -out private.pem 2048